-Suitable for models with or without electronic damper control (EDC) suspensions.
+Suitable for models with or without electronic damper control (EDC) suspension (also known as Adaptive Suspension).
 Models with EDC will require additional coding to remove the function from the vehicle order or an optionally available EDC delete kit for a complete plug and play installation.
 Not for F31 3 Series Touring, F34 3 Series GT, F33 4 Series Convertible or F36 4 Series Gran Coupe.

 WHY THE BIRDS B-SERIES SUSPENSION KIT?

 BMW chassis dynamics is an obsession at Birds.
 This is because Birds believe it plays the most crucial role in what makes a truly rewarding and enjoyable performance car, but also because many of us are always so disappointed with modern BMW suspension set-ups.

 If you own an M135i or M140i, you will already have experienced some pretty wild characteristics.
 In particular, the ride quality over bumpy B roads?
 Body control is non-existent, and the huge vertical accelerations at the rear when encountering a bump not only causes loss of traction in a straight line, but causes the driver to automatically pull back on the throttle, making the 235kw+ almost redundant.